 WDCP also has requirements for adaptable car spaces.
 The following are the minimum requirements in WDCP for adaptable housing.
+There is no current evidence to suggest that these controls need to be amended.

-Development Type Minimum Requirement Single storey attached dwellings and multi dwelling housing (eg attached or detached villas) 10% of units to be adaptable.
+DEVELOPMENT TYPE MINIMUM REQUIREMENT Single storey attached dwellings and multi dwelling housing (eg attached or detached villas) 10% of units to be adaptable.
 Two storey attached dwellings, multi dwelling housing and residential flat buildings 25% of all dwellings to be adaptable.
 Three storey attached dwellings, multi dwelling housing and residential flat buildings 33% of all dwellings to be adaptable.
 Multi dwelling housing and residential flat buildings greater than 3 storeys.
 50% of dwellings to be adaptable.
 Shop top housing If lift access is to be provided, 50% of all dwellings to be adaptable.
 Secondary Dwellings All dwellings to be adaptable